Career Timeline of Bubba Wallace: Major Achievements and Milestones

 In February 2013, it was announced that Wallace would run a full season in the Camping World Truck Series in the No. 54 Toyota owned by Kyle Busch Motorsports.

-On December 8, 2014, Wallace announced his departure from Joe Gibbs Racing after struggling to find sponsorship, seeking new opportunities in his career.
+On December 8, 2014, Wallace announced his departure from Joe Gibbs Racing after struggling to find sponsorship, to seek other opportunities.

 On December 18, 2014, Roush Fenway Racing officially announced they had signed Wallace to compete full-time in the No. 6 Ford Mustang in 2015.